b1n3ry/Meitei-Mayek-Transliterator-/README.md

 # 🌸 Meitei-Mayek-Transliterator

-A sleek, web-based transliteration tool for the Meitei Mayek (ꯃꯤꯇꯩ ꯃꯌꯦꯛ) script, offering **versatile conversion options**.
-Whether you're preserving heritage or exploring linguistics, this tool is built for **ease, accuracy**, and **beauty**.
+A sleek, web-based transliteration tool for the Meitei Mayek (ꯃꯤꯇꯩ ꯃꯌꯦꯛ) script, offering versatile conversion options.
+Please note that this translator may not be completely accurate and is intended for users who want to check or explore transliterations.
+It supports multiple transliteration modes including Meitei Mayek to Roman, Bengali to Meitei Mayek, Bengali to Roman, and various romanization schemes."

 ---